Grand Prix 2: Gameplay

+The game had multiple camera angles, including a simulated TV coverage angle.
+The player can control their car from any of them, but the primary angle used was the first-person cockpit angle.
+The cars can be customizable in myriad ways through the setup function.
+Car setups could be modified to high detail with a high degree of accuracy and attention to detail.
 Grand Prix II did not include wet weather conditions.
-There also was the lack of a 'black flag' system replicating Formula One regulation penalties for course cutting, instead slowing the car down for a limited period of time if the course is cut through.
+There was also the lack of a 'black flag' system replicating Formula One regulation penalties for course cutting, instead slowing the car down for a limited period of time if the course is cut through.